DavidBarts/sscalc/README.md

 Accepts one or more arguments, and returns the least argument.

 `@ROUND`
 Accepts one or two arguments.
-With one argument, performs bankers' rounding to the nearest integer.
-With two arguments, performs bankers' rounding to the specified number of decimal places.
+With one argument, performs bankers’ rounding to the nearest integer.
+With two arguments, performs bankers’ rounding to the specified number of decimal places.

 `@SQRT`